5 Qualities of Coder Kids Summer Camps

 At camps for younger students, we even offer a ratio of 1 teacher to 4 or 6 students.
 A major part of our training is about meeting individual children's needs.
 Coding camp is unique in that we fully expect everyone to work on different projects or the same project at a different pace.
 Our low teacher-student ratio allows us to have that flexibility.

 "Loved the instructors.
 They took the time to explain what he was working on each day and how I can support it at home."

 "My son loved his coach, Bevan.
 He had a good time and said it was one of his favorite camps."

 "Emerson and Sunee were very helpful and understanding and patient with kids and made learning basic concepts fun.
 Hope to see them again at future camps!"

-Our teachers so far have been amazing.
-I tell people all the time that I'm unsure if I will be able to continue to hire the high level of talent that we have brought on so far with Coder Kids.
+Our teachers are amazing.
+Looking forward to Summer 2018, I couldn't be more optimistic about our camp instructors.
 Last summer's instructors did excellent work.
 I believe that our relatively small scale allows us to find the right people for the right positions.
 The reality is that all camps try to hire the same students, and the only things that will set us apart are our hiring guidelines, pay, and training.
 So we will continue to put a major emphasis on hiring and retaining great talent as we grow.